patrickaod/Shoply/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/patrickaod/Shoply)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Local VS Deployment

+The local version of the project and the live version on Heroku are quite similar, but there are some differences.
+Locally, images are stored on the server, while on Heroku, they are fetched from pre-hosted URLs and temporarily stored using WhiteNoise.
+The local environment uses simpler settings, while Heroku uses configurations designed for production.
+Performance and storage also differ, with Heroku optimized for handling larger amounts of data.
+Overall, both versions work the same, but future updates on Heroku may focus on improving scalability.